San José, Mora, Costa Rica

 Recognizing patterns and limiting beliefs with greater compassion for yourself.

-Making room to honor loss, feel fully, and gently reorient toward what is next.
+Making room to honor loss, feel fully, and gently reorient toward what's next.

-Loosening the grip of repetitive thought loops and opening space for new possibilities.
+Going beyond repetitive thought loops, storylines, behaviors, and opening space for new possibilities.

-Seeing loved ones and dynamics in a new light, softening defenses, and inviting openness.
+Seeing loved ones and relational dynamics in a new light, softening defenses, and inviting openness.

 Developing courage to face and embrace parts of yourself that were once hidden or avoided.

-Illuminating life direction, relationships, creative callings, and personal purpose.
+Receiving insights around life direction, creative callings, and personal purpose.

-Carrying home insights that can transform how you live, relate, and make choices.
+Carrying home new perspectives that can transform how you respond to challenges and make decisions.

-Finding steadiness and perspective during shifts in identity, career, family, or path.
+Finding steadiness and a grounded approach during shifts in identity, career, family, or life path.

-Clarifying what matters most now and stepping forward with clarity and trust.
+Clarifying what matters most and stepping forward with greater understanding and trust.

 Quetzal FAQ